Remote Work for Staff and Part Time Employees

 - CONSIDERATIONS FOR DECISION-MAKERS

-Before the implementation of a remote work arrangement, the decision-maker must consider the following, as well as any aspects of remote work that are unique to the unit:
+Before the implementation of a hybrid or remote work arrangement, the decision-maker must consider the following, as well as any aspects of hybrid or remote work that are unique to the unit:

-- Suitability of Position for Remote Work: Regardless of location, employees must perform the essential functions of their position at the level of productivity, efficiency, and professionalism expected by the unit.
+- Expectations of Hybrid or Remote Work: Hybrid and remote employees must perform the essential functions of their position at the level of productivity, efficiency, and professionalism they would have if they were in-person.
 The employee must devote full attention to work during the established work hours.
 Remote work is not a substitute for child or other dependent care.
-Remote employees must make or maintain childcare, adult care, or similar personal arrangements to allow the employee to focus on work assignments in the designated work space during the established work hours.
+Remote employees must make or maintain childcare, adult care, or similar personal arrangements to allow the employee to focus on work assignments in the designated workspace during the established work hours.

 - Equipment: The unit must decide what university equipment will be provided to the remote employee within these parameters: